aldimaraya/447-Team4-Crime-Visualizer/backend/README.md

   3. Install requirements with `pip3 install -r requirements.txt`

+  4. Deactivate the virtual environment with `deactivate`

+## Running the backend

+  1. Activate the python virtual environment

+     On windows: Run `.\env\Scripts\activate`

+     On linuxtype: Run `env/bin/activate`

-  4. Run the flask server with
+  2. Run the flask server
+    `python application.py`

-    `python3 application.py`
+    or `python3 application.py`

+  3. ctrl+c to quit the server

+  4. Exit the python virtual environment

+     `deactivate`